-Although Prince pickleball paddles just came on the scene in 2018, anyone who has played tennis will be very familiar with this brand.
+Although Prince pickleball paddles just came on the scene a couple of years ago, anyone who has played tennis will be very familiar with this brand.
 Prince tennis has been making equipment since 1970 and also makes gear for other sports including badminton and racquetball.

 The first thing you’ll notice about the whole line of Prince paddles is the shape.
 It’s really what sets their paddles apart from other brands on the market and is even their marketing tag line “Changing The Shape Of Pickleball”.

 So, is this just marketing hype or really game-changing?
 While some players may dismiss the importance of the shape, others on the courts are calling it revolutionary -even a necessary change.
 If you look at other racket sports and the evolution of the gear in those sports, the new shape does make a lot of sense.
 Prince was an innovator in tennis and the Prince Classic aluminum racket was the first-ever oversized head tennis racket.
 The Prince racket dramatically increased the size of the sweet spot and most tennis manufacturers followed suit, so Prince really did have a hand in changing the shape of the tennis racket and they hope to do the same in pickleball.

 The first 4 Prince paddle models to launch are the Spectrum, Spectrum Pro, Response, Response Pro with rumors of a 5th “Quantum” paddle in the works.
 We’ve reviewed the two Pro models which are the first we’ve seen available and will update this page with any new Prince models that come out.

 The names of the paddles will sound familiar to most tennis players as they are reminiscent of the company’s tennis past, both of these (Response and Spectrum) are Price Tennis racket models.

 Pat Rafter used the Precision Response tennis racket to win back-to-back U.S. Open tournaments” in the late ’90s and the Prince Spectrum racket was also a popular selling line.